 Qualifications, Knowledge & Experience

-- An extensive knowledge of workforce planning, recruitment and retention issues
+- An extensive knowledge of workforce planning, recruitment and retention issue (Essential)

 Salary Scale: Salary will be commensurate with qualifications and experience

-Location: Head office in Dunshane, County Kildare, attendance at other locations as appropriate.
+Location: Head office in Naas, County Kildare, attendance at other locations as appropriate.

 Closing date: 5pm on Friday 30th August 2019